CUCentralAdvancement/adr-docs/.github/ISSUE_TEMPLATE/decision-record.md

 ## Required

-**Which project is this ADR for?**
+**Which project area is this ADR for?**

-Please list and link to the project repository.
+Please list the main project area this relates to...need to come up with list.

-**Does this ADR have global scope?**

-Some ADRs will impact all development processes and teams and will need more coordination to implement.
+- frontend applications
+- backend applications
+- devops
+- system design

 **Which other ADRs does this proposal involve?**